GRAVITATION

 Note: to avoid any confusion, the writing simplification \(c=G=1\) is not used in the present document and all equations are written explicitly.

-GENERAL RELATIVITY – KERR’S METRIC
+GENERAL RELATIVITY – KERR METRIC

-Assuming that the gravitational field is axially symmetrical and applying the Kerr’s metric (see its limits in the conclusion), the scalar product of the elementary displacement \(\overrightarrow{ds}\) \((cdt, dr, d\varphi, d\theta)\) in Boyer-Lindquist’s coordinates can be written:
+Assuming that the gravitational field is axially symmetrical and applying the Kerr metric (see its limits in the conclusion), the scalar product of the elementary displacement \(\overrightarrow{ds}\) \((cdt, dr, d\theta, d\varphi)\) in Boyer-Lindquist’s coordinates can be written:

-\(ds^2=(1-\frac{2GM}{c^2\Sigma})c^2dt^2-\frac{4GMar\sin^2{\theta}}{c^2\Sigma}cdtd\varphi+\frac{\Sigma}{\Delta}dr^2+\Sigma d\theta^2\)
+\(ds^2=-\left(1-\frac{2GM}{c^2\Sigma}\right)c^2dt^2-\frac{4GMar\sin^2{\theta}}{c^2\Sigma}cdtd\varphi+\frac{\Sigma}{\Delta}dr^2+\Sigma d\theta^2\)

 with \(G\) gravitational constant, \(c\) speed of light in a vacuum, \(M\) mass of the black hole, \(a=\frac{J}{cM}\) with \(J\) spin angular momentum of the black hole, \(\Delta=r^2-\frac{2GM}{c^2}r+a^2\) and \(Σ=r^2+a^2\cos^2{\theta}\).